magicstone-dev/magicstone.dev/docs/index.markdown

 # Creating magic through evolution of the Fediverse

 Our primary goal is to accelerate the development of decentralized social media.
-A novel development model is helps reduce bureaucracy so that contributors can do what they love and the software can adapt quickly to the market in which it operates.
+A novel development model  helps reduce bureaucracy so that contributors can do what they love and software can adapt quickly to community needs.

 [Learn more](/faq)